cosmin0309/Facooltate/README.md

 -Image encryption
 ***All of the above in c***
 # Java Project
+An app for students requests to the secretary room
 # OOP projects in C++
 # C Projects (Mostly Files, Binary Files, and Data Structures)
 # A Music Blog-like website